keithbsmiley-other/emilysite/_pages/the-silvestrian-chapter-one.md

 </p>

 <p>
-Her hand hovered over the dagger's hilt.
+Her hand hovered over the dagger’s hilt.
 She expected to see a battalion of the king’s men descend on her like ants from their crushed hill.
 But only the incessant croaking of that same chatty frog punctuated the night air.
 </p>

 <p>
 Once she convinced herself she wasn’t about to be shot at, she stood.
 Her back ached.
-The bumps and bruises she'd acquired in the escape were healing nicely, but they still thrummed painfully in concert with her heartbeat.
+The bumps and bruises she’d acquired in the escape were healing nicely, but they still thrummed painfully in concert with her heartbeat.
 Her body yearned for a good night’s sleep and a decent meal.
 </p>

 <p>